piknotech/gnimag/README.md

 - The smartphone runs a game, say _MrFlap_.
 It shares its screen with the computer.
 - _gnimag_ is running on the computer.
-It continuously analyses the smartphone screen and calculates exactly when and how the robot should tap on the screen to try surviving as long as possible.
+It continuously analyses the smartphone screen, deduces the game's physics parameters and calculates exactly when the screen must be tapped to survive as long as possible.
 - Every tap that _gnimag_ schedules is performed by the tapping robot.

 In this process, _gnimag_ considers every little detail.
 For example, there is a noticeable delay between the real-time game on the smartphone and the video stream that is received by the screen sharing program.
 There is a small additional delay involved between telling the robot to perform a tap and the tap actually being performed on the smartphone. _gnimag_ measures, and continuously updates, these delays and considers them when calculating the perfect moments for tapping.